RonasIT/telegram-bot-dialogs/README.md

 # telegram-bot-dialogs
 The extension for Telegram Bot API PHP SDK that allows to implement dialogs in bots

-This libriary allows to make simple dialogs for your Telegram bots that based on the Telegram Bot API - PHP SDK (https://github.com/irazasyed/telegram-bot-sdk).
+This libriary allows to make simple dialogs for your Telegram bots that based on the Telegram Bot API - PHP SDK (Original library: https://github.com/irazasyed/telegram-bot-sdk).

 ###Installation
 You can easy install the package using Composer: